fbpx

 Why Do You Need A Prior Art Search?

-The process of getting a patent can be costly as you have to pay hefty fees (constituting a filing fee, an examination fee, and attorney fees).
+Getting a patent can be costly as you have to pay hefty fees (constituting a filing fee, an examination fee, and attorney fees).
 While official fees are often discounted for individual inventors and small enterprises in most jurisdictions, the overall cost of protecting the invention can be quite high, mainly if the inventor wishes to safeguard his or her invention in several jurisdictions.

 The benefits of conducting a prior art search can be summarized in two points: